AdobeDocs/experience-manager-cloud-service.en/help/operations/replication.md

 ### Publish Content Tree Workflow {#publish-content-tree-workflow}

-You can trigger a tree replication by choosing to **Tools - Workflow - Models** and choosing the **Publish Content Tree** out-of-the-box workflow model, as shown below:
+You can trigger a tree replication by choosing **Tools - Workflow - Models** and choosing the **Publish Content Tree** out-of-the-box workflow model, as shown below:

 ![](/help/operations/assets/publishcontenttreeworkflow.png)